roughike/streaming_shared_preferences/README.md

 }
 ```

+However, if you have more than one setting in your app, that becomes a little annoying.
+It would be much nicer if you didn't have all your preferences scattered around widgets as that becomes quite hard to manage over time.

-The recommended approach is to create a class that holds all your `Preference` objects in a single place:
+If you have multiple preferences, the recommended approach is to create a class that holds all your `Preference` objects in a single place:

 ```dart
 /// A class that holds [Preference] objects for the common values that you want